 How are NASA and South Korea collaborating to explore the Moon?

-ShadowCam isn’t the only NASA contribution to KPLO.
+ShadowCam isn’t the only NASA contribution to Danuri.
 In March 2021, NASA selected nine scientists to join KPLO’s science team to help enhance the mission’s scientific output.
-NASA and South Korea will also test a kind of an interplanetary internet on KPLO, which should be resistant to communications disruptions.
+NASA and South Korea will also test a kind of interplanetary internet on Danuri, which should be resistant to communications disruptions.
 NASA is also providing technical assistance on mission design, deep space communications, and navigation technologies.